 “We must-we must-we must increase our bust!”
-Oh, how I loved this book.
-The most scandalous read of my pre-teen years.
-This is my original, autographed copy from 1980, one of my most prized childhood treasures.
+Oh, how I loved this book. ❤️ The most scandalous read of my pre-teen years.
+This is my original copy, autographed by Judy Blume herself, and one of my most prized childhood treasures.
 The cover is torn off, and the pages are frayed and stained from being dragged around with me everywhere I went.

 I was about 9 years old when I read it for the first time, and far too immature for the subject matter.
 I mean, I seriously did NOT understand why anyone would even WANT boobs, let alone do exercises to make them BIGGER.
 Yuck.